jfinstrom/helloworldng/CONTRIBUTING.md

 - **PHP 8.2** and Composer for dependency management.
 - **Node.js** (v18 or higher recommended) and npm/yarn for frontend tooling.
 - Basic knowledge of Git and GitHub workflows.
-- [Optional: Familiarity with Laravel's `/illuminate` packages (e.g., `illuminate/database`) is a plus but not required.]
-- [Optional: Docker, if used for local development setup.]

 ### Setting Up the Project
 1. Fork the repository: [https://github.com/jfinstrom/helloworldng](https://github.com/jfinstrom/helloworldng).